benjie/zoomsync/README.md

 # ZoomSync

-(WORK IN PROGRESS.)

-Manages uploading meetings from Zoom to YouTube.
+Manages uploading meetings from Zoom to YouTube; intended for Open Source Working Groups.
+Built specifically for the

-Aims:
+[GraphQL working group](https://github.com/graphql/graphql-wg), but is also used by the [Grafast WG](https://github.com/grafast/wg) and could be used for your projects too?

+## Status

+Stable; has been working for the GraphQL Foundation for months.
+Recently adopted by the Grafast WG.

+## Current features

-- Scan through recordings and determine which have been uploaded and which have not
+- Scans through Zoom recordings and YouTube videos and determine which have been uploaded and which have not
 - Figure out from each recording which working group, and which meeting, it applies to
-- AUtomatically reject recordings that don't look sensible (too short, insufficient data, etc)
+- Automatically ignore Zoom recordings that don't look sensible (too short, insufficient data, etc)
 - When uploading:
   - Assign to correct playlist
   - Give consistent title
-  - Make sensible per-WG description, including linking to notes if appropriate
+  - Make sensible per-WG description
   - Publish

+## Future goals

+- Add a link from the description to the meeting notes if appropriate
-- Convert transcripts to useful format and upload somewhere
+- Convert Zoom and/or YouTube transcripts to useful format and upload somewhere

-Stretch goals:

 - Add a cover image
 - Allow updating previous recordings (e.g. customized descriptions/cover
   image/update title (if possible))
 - Cut blank section from beginning of recordings, or add the "start point" to the description
 - Add cards or end screen details
-- Add link back to specific video in meeting notes
+- Submit pull request to the meeting notes to add a link back to the specific YouTube video
 - Notify Discord (or somewhere) that the video has been posted

-## Usage
+## Setup

+### Init

 First, run the `init.sh` script: